What is IIoT (industrial internet of things)?

 Is IIoT secure?

 Early on, manufacturers created IoT devices with little regard for security, resulting in the perception that IoT devices were inherently insecure.
-Given the similarities between IoT and IIoT devices, it's worth considering whether it's safe to use IIoT devices.
+Given the similarities between IoT and IIoT devices, it's worth considering whether IIoT devices are safe.

 As with any other connected device, IIoT devices must be evaluated on a device-by-device basis.
-It's entirely possible that one manufacturer's device is secure while another's isn't.
+It's entirely possible that one manufacturer's device is secure while another manufacturer's isn't.
 Even so, security is a bigger priority among device manufacturers than ever before.
-For example, security methods used in IIoT might include multifactor authentication, end-to-end encryption and the creation of custom authorization levels.
+For example, security methods used in IIoT might include multifactor authentication, end-to-end encryption and the creation of custom 33 authorization levels.

-In 2014, several technology companies -- including AT&T, Cisco, General Electric, IBM and Intel -- formed the Industrial Internet Consortium (IIC), which was rebranded as the Industry IoT Consortium in 2020.
-Although this group's primary objective is to accelerate the adoption of IIoT and related technologies, it's made security a priority, even going so far as to form a security working group.
+In 2014, several technology companies, including AT&T, Cisco, General Electric, IBM and Intel, formed the Industrial Internet Consortium (IIC), which was rebranded as the Industry IoT Consortium in 2020.
+Although this group's primary objective continues to accelerate the adoption of IIoT and related technologies, it's made security a priority, even going so far as to form a security working group.
 The IIC's other working groups include technology, liaison, marketing, industry and digital transformation.
+The group has also created the Industrial IoT Networking Framework to provide guidelines on designing and deploying IIoT networking products.

 What are the risks and challenges of IIoT?